Abandoned Pull Requests

 This is primarily a workflow efficiency failure (work enters the system but does not exit), but it also reduces predictability (planned work does not land when expected) and can degrade quality (refactors, tests, and reliability improvements stall or get bypassed).

 In AI-assisted development, abandonment can happen faster and at higher volume.
-AI coding assistants and agentic AI tools can generate or propose changes quickly, but they can also create PRs with weak context, unclear intent, or no persistent ownership—conditions that increase the chance a PR will quietly stall.
+AI coding assistants and agentic AI tools can generate or propose changes quickly, but teams still need human ownership, clear intent, and review capacity to get those changes to production.
+When AI-created PRs arrive with weak context or unclear accountability, they are more likely to stall quietly.

 Understanding why PRs are abandoned helps prevent them.
 While occasional abandonment is natural, patterns often point to process issues:

 • Delayed reviews — When PR Open to First Review Time (PRRT) is high, authors lose momentum and shift focus.
 Slow Review Cycles often lead directly to neglect.
-Empirical studies of abandoned pull requests identify lack of responsiveness from integrators as a common driver of abandonment (source).
+Studies of abandoned pull requests also identify low responsiveness from integrators as a common driver of abandonment.

 • Too much WIP — High Work in Progress (WIP) splits focus across too many efforts, increasing the risk that individual PRs are forgotten.